Check your driving habits

 As an experienced driver, your driving habits are probably pretty good.
 Still, over time, it’s easy to get a little lazy in some areas; it doesn’t hurt to brush up on basic good driving habits before you pass them on to your learner.

-Opinions differ on what's 'correct' when it comes to driving habits; this list conforms to what most professional driving instructors teach.
+Opinions differ on what's 'correct' when it comes to driving habits.
+Although it only covers a narrow range of good driving habits for general driving situations, the following list conforms to what most professional driving instructors teach.

 PREPARING TO DRIVE